 Kenneth S. Hemphill became the seventh president on July 28, 1994, by a vote of the board of trustees.
 He served as president from July 1994 until July 2003.

-Current President, L. Paige Patterson was elected as the eighth president of Southwestern Baptist Theological Seminary on June 24, 2003, by a vote of the board of trustees.
+L. Paige Patterson was elected as the eighth president of Southwestern Baptist Theological Seminary on June 24, 2003, by a vote of the board of trustees.
+He served as president from June 2003 until May 2018.